SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus "Armored Divisions" now grants +1 MIO size to Osaka Army Arsenal (tank designer)
  - National Spirit "Supremacy of Will" now grants -5% army doctrine cost
  - Focus "Armored Divisions" now grants its bonus as an MIO trait, +1 MIO size to Osaka Army Arsenal, and an extra 5 army xp
+ - Focuses "Range Focus" and "Agility Focus" are no longer mutually exclusive

 ### 3.7.3